Reverse Proxy for HTTPS with IIS

 TIP

-Please use different directories as IIS saves config to web.config
+Please use different directories as IIS saves config to web.config.

 - Go to

-of the site - Add the following variables to allow list
+- Add the following variables to allow list

 - HTTP_HOST